 After many years (!) of thinking about trying soap nuts and years of postponing it, I’ve finally gotten around to giving them a go.
-Deciding to make a list of things I want to do each month might be a better idea than I initially thought (and I thought it was a great idea!).

 Well, 4 months with the soap nuts and I’m already a huge fan!
 They’re all natural meaning they are free of chemicals and other harmful toxins, easy on the skin as well as the environment, super easy to use and then they are cheap!
 Oh and they work.
 What’s not to like?